edychandra/brushfire/README.md

 ## Chapter 5 — Custom backend code

 * [**config/bootstrap.js**](http://sailsjs.org/#/documentation/reference/sails.config/sails.config.bootstrap.html)
-An asynchronous function that runs before your Sails app gets lifted.
+: an asynchronous function that runs before your Sails app gets lifted.
 This gives you an opportunity to set up your data model, run jobs, or perform some special logic.

 * [**Machinepacks**](http://node-machine.org/machinepacks)
-Machinepacks are sets of related utilities for performing common, repetitive development tasks with Node.js.
+: a sets of related utilities for performing common, repetitive development tasks with Node.js.

 * [**config/local.js**](http://sailsjs.org/#!/documentation/anatomy/myApp/config/local.js.html)
-A special file that allows you to set custom configuration without checking it in to version control, useful for plugging in sensitive credentials, like API keys.
+: a special file that allows you to set custom configuration without checking it in to version control, useful for plugging in sensitive credentials, like API keys.

 ## Chapter 6 — Using models